Icon (Close Menu)

 The Magazine

-Our flagship publication, The Living Church is published in print twelve times a year and has been in continuous publications since 1878.
-Every issue includes news and commentary on the issues of the day, reflections on ministry and theology, obituaries and ministry transitions, and commentary on the Sunday lectionary.
-Our website publishes all the contents of the print magazine along with daily online-only content and an archive of past issues.
-Click here today to subscribe and here to join our email list for Daily Devotions, the daily Covenant articles (TLC’s online journal), the Weekly from TLC, and Books and Culture, monthly reviews from TLC.
+Our flagship publication, The Living Church magazine has been in continuous publication since 1878.
+Each of our monthly issues includes news and commentary on the issues of the day, reflections on ministry and theology, obituaries and ministry transitions, and commentary on the Sunday lectionary.
+Our website publishes all the contents of the print magazine along with daily online-exclusive content and an archive of past issues.
+Click here to subscribe.

 Print Media